JanHerca/urantiapedia/output/wikijs/en/article/Zshonette_Reed/the_ideological_struggle.md

 It seems there is something we can do.
 Like Gabriel, we can take a stand to counter the rebellious sophistry.
 Gabriel’s method is set forth in Paper 53.
 It says:

 > In the early days of the struggle Lucifer held forth continuously in the planetary amphitheater.
 Gabriel conducted an unceasing exposure of the rebel sophistries from his headquarters taken up near at hand.
-The various personalities present on the sphere who were in doubt as to their attitude would journey back and forth between these discussions until they arrived at a final decision. ([UB 53:5.6](/en/The_Urantia_Book/53#p5_6))
+The various personalities present on the sphere who were in doubt as to their attitude would journey back and forth between these discussions until they arrived at a final decision. (<a id="a60_392"></a>[UB 53:5.6](/en/The_Urantia_Book/53#p5_6))

 Gabriel’s method was education.
 He provided a space and a place for conversation.
 Many beings were misled because they could not comprehend that it was possible for such a dazzling personality as Lucifer to go astray.
 They were misled because they were adoring personalities.
 The solution, as presented by Gabriel, was to examine ideas, not personalities.
 Like Gabriel, we can provide a place where people can hear Michael’s point of view.
 TheChristExperiment.org is one place where Michael’s side of the ideological struggle can be heard.